jesuscastelan5/genealogy/README.md

 ## Current Status
 These are the functionalities I would like to add to this project at some point:
 - Be able to draw the connections between the nodes.
-- Load a genealogy from a saved file.
-- Save to csv as well as txt files.
+- have option to load from/save to txt as well as csv

 ## Credits
 Jesus Castelan — Developer